vbrajon/rawjs/README.md

 </p>

 <p align="center">
-  A shortcut utility JS library for rapidly interacting with objects, dates, functions.
+  A shortcut utility JS library for rapidly interacting with objects, dates, and functions.
 </p>

 ---